 At Arctic Retreat our guests come from over the whole world.
 Notwithstanding this, our guest numbers are few and we believe the cost of their travel to us is more than compensated by the significant economic benefit our guests give to our small local villages.
 As well as the benefit to our guests in terms of health and wellbeing.

-In the spirit of doing more rather than less, Arctic Retreat also contributes to one local and one international climate compensation scheme.
-See our separate blog post on these initiatives.
+In the spirit of doing more rather than less, Arctic Retreat also contributes climate compensation schemes.

 Even our main airline, SAS has a significant commitment to sustainability and you are most welcome to read about their plans here: SAS Sustainability